Are You Stuck in an All or Nothing Mentality?

 Be specific about your goals - it gives you a realistic time frame and expectations

-Remember setbacks are chances to learn and in turn improve
+Remember set backs are chances to learn and in turn to improve

-Don't lean into the extremes in diets and fitness regimes like never, always or nothing
+Don't lean into the extremes in diets and fitness regimes (never, always or nothing)

 Find your middle ground